Breastfeeding in Baby’s First Year: A Month by Month Guide

 Months 7-9

 Heading into the seventh, eighth and ninth month, things can be much more individualized.
 These babies are definitely having solid foods, but may nurse 5-6 times per 24 hours, with some babies taking longer to adapt to solids and still nursing 8-10 times per day.
 One reason the amount of feedings varies so much is different amounts of mom’s milk storage capacity in her breasts.
 Large breasts don’t always mean a large milk storage capacity nor do small breasts always mean a small storage capacity.
-Keep in mind your milk supply will likely decrease quite a bit with your baby beginning solids, as well as sleeping through the night.
+Keep in mind your milk supply will likely decrease quite a bit with your baby beginning solids and sleeping through the night.

 Months 10-12

-By month 10-12, many breastfed babies are eating lots of solid foods but continue nursing four or more times per day.
+By months 10-12, many breastfed babies are eating lots of solid foods but continue nursing four or more times per day.
 By this stage, babies (with normal growth and development) should not have a nutritional need to eat during the night.

 Of course, there is no definitive “rule” regarding sleep and breastfeeding in baby’s first year.
 Each mom and baby has their own routine, nutritional needs and goals regarding sleep.

 About the author: Kimberly Kelk is a Registered Nurse and International Board Certified Lactation Consultant (IBCLC).
 Kimberly graduated with her Bachelor’s of Science in Nursing and has worked as an RN in Labor & Delivery, Postpartum, and Special Care Nursery units in the hospital setting.
-Kimberly currently supports nursing moms and babies meet their breastfeeding goals in an inpatient and outpatient hospital setting.
+She currently supports nursing moms and babies meet their breastfeeding goals in an inpatient and outpatient hospital setting.

 Download Our Safe Sleep Guide